ikelaiah/threadpool-fp/docs/ThreadPool.ProducerConsumer-API.md

 - Fixed queue capacity — no dynamic resizing
 - `LastError` holds only the most recent worker exception (use `Errors` to collect all; capped at `MAX_STORED_ERRORS`)
-- No task priority or cancellation support
+- No task priorities or forced cancellation of running callbacks; v0.9 can cancel pending submitted work
 - No dynamic thread scaling after construction
 - Not suitable for real-time or UI-thread work